 https://en.wikipedia.org/wiki/Andrew_Murray_Scott

-In 2005, The List magazine produced a booklet: 100 Best Scottish Books of all time, edited by a team of writers and Professor Willy Malley of Glasgow University.
-Tumulus was listed in “The Other 100”.
+The List magazine produced a booklet: 100 Best Scottish Books of all time, edited by Professor Willy Malley of Glasgow University in 2005.
+Tumulus was listed in “The Other 100” and his works on Alexander Trocchi and Dundee culture has been acknowledged in various compendium volumes of Scottish literature, including Alan Riach’s Scottish Literature: An Introduction (2022).

 thanks for visiting and for yiour kind comments on my blog posts… coming soon, podcasting!